In this guide we first review five of the best barbecue covers available and tell you why we think they should be on your short list.

 We all like to protect our valuable investments.
 That’s why we have things like surge protectors, tie-down straps, and safety deposit boxes.

-If you’re into grilling, then you’ve probably invested in a good barbecue, or at least you want to get as much life out of what you’ve got as possible, no matter what you paid for it.
+If you’re seriously into grilling, then you’ve probably invested in a good charcoal grill, or the best gas grill you can afford, or you at least want to get as much life as possible out of what you’ve got, no matter what you paid for it.
 So what’s the best way to guard your grill?

-The simplest, yet most effective way to extend the life of your barbeque is to buy one of the best grill covers.
+The simplest, yet most effective way to extend the life of your barbecue is to buy one of the best grill covers.

 If you’re in the market for some grill protection, you’re going to want to read this article.
 Even if you’ve never used a grill cover before, we’re confident you’ll soon see the value.

-At a Glance: The 5 Best Grill Covers we Discuss in this Guide
+At a Glance: The 7 Best Grill Covers Discussed in our Guide

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.